Quantitative Analysis of Proxy Tasks for Anomalous Sound Detection: Introduction

-The remainder of this paper is organized as follows.
-Section~\ref{sec2} reviews the existing literature on ASD and on task alignment.
-Section~\ref{sec3} describes the proxy tasks employed herein and their experimental configurations.
-Section~\ref{sec4} details the evaluation protocols used for proxy tasks and anomaly detection performance.
-Section \ref{sec5} presents the experimental results with a preliminary analysis.
-Section~\ref{sec6} discusses the relationship between proxy tasks and ASD performance in-depth.
-Finally, Section~\ref{sec7} concludes the study and summarizes the limitations and directions for future research.
+The remainder of this paper is organized as follows: Section~\ref{sec2} reviews ASD and proxy--target alignment.
+Section~\ref{sec3} describes the proxy tasks and experimental configurations.
+Section~\ref{sec4} presents the evaluation protocols.
+Section~\ref{sec5} reports the task-specific, pre-trained, shared-backbone, and checkpoint-sensitivity results.
+Section~\ref{sec6} discusses proxy-metric ranking and objective transfer, along with the limitations and practical implications of this study.
+Finally, Section~\ref{sec7} concludes the paper.